Upper Bound for Permanent Saturation of Metric Graphs using Interval Exchange Transformations: Acknowledgments

 \section{Acknowledgments}

-We thank Sergei Nechaev for guidance and advice throughout this project.
+We thank Sergei Nechaev for helpful discussions.
 The article was prepared within the framework of the HSE University Basic Research Program as part of regular institutional support; no specific grant was received.